 Tips for Creamy Scrambled Eggs

-- Stir frequently to create soft curds.
+- Stir regularly, to form soft curds.

 Fried Eggs